For The Community

 Day of Shoot

-The 1st AD and the Production Manager plan the shooting schedule to be as efficient as possible.
-In some cases, a location may only be needed for just a couple of scenes or just a shot or two.
-They may issue a company move, or “Split Day,” which usually refers to “shoot days,” in which the whole operation moves from their first location to a second, or even a third.
+The First AD and the Production Manager plan the shooting schedule to be as efficient as possible.
+In some cases, a location may only be needed for a couple of scenes or a shot or two.
+They may issue a company move, or Split Day, in which the whole operation moves from its first location to a second or even a third.

 The Location Manager will fill out a production report to give to the UPM.
-If there is any damage, the property owner can either have the production company make arrangements to have it repaired, have an outside company provide a bid to make the repair, or file an insurance claim to get it repaired.
+If there is any damage, the property owner can either have the production company make arrangements to have it repaired, have an outside company provide a bid to make the repair or file an insurance claim to get it repaired.

 Top